NSF Intern Program

 National Science Foundation (NSF) Non-academic Research Internships for Graduate Students (INTERN) Program

-UNC Charlotte Research and Economic Development and the Office of Industry and Government Partnerships wish to bring to the attention of faculty researchers, graduate students, and industry partners the very attractive National Science Foundation (NSF) Non-academic Research Internships for Graduate Students (INTERN) program.
+UNC Charlotte Research and Economic Development and the Office of Research Partnerships wish to bring to the attention of faculty researchers, graduate students, and industry partners the very attractive National Science Foundation (NSF) Non-academic Research Internships for Graduate Students (INTERN) program.
 The NSF “Dear Colleague” letter outlines the details of this program.
 In summary, the INTERN program provides participating faculty and graduate students with funding to support up to 6 months of a paid non-academic internship in any company as arranged by all parties including the host company.

 As noted on page 2 of the Dear Colleague letter, “The PI of an active NSF award may request supplemental funding for one or more graduate students to gain knowledge, skills and experiences that will augment their preparation for a successful long-term career through an internship in a non-academic setting, including the following:

 - For-profit industry laboratories or industry research and development groups;